twigleg2/Tic-Tac-Toe/README.md

 ### Determining When to Re-Render in React
 The main benefit of immutability is that it helps you build pure components in React.
 Immutable data can easily determine if changes have been made which helps to determine when a component requires re-rendering.

+## Function Components
+In React, function components are a simpler way to write components that only contain a `render` method and don’t have their own state.
+Instead of defining a class which extends `React.Component`, we can write a function that takes `props` as input and returns what should be rendered.
+Function components are less tedious to write than classes, and many components can be expressed this way.